 How do I get involved?

 Explore the website to find guides, news, singing events, training and more.
-If you welcome and include people living with dementia in your singing activities, we’d love you to join our network by making information about your choir or singing group available in our search tool and map, so people can easily find information about groups in their local area.
+If you welcome and include people living with dementia in your singing activities, we’d love you to join our Network Map, which shows information about singing groups and choirs across Scotland so people can easily find information about groups in their local area.

 Make sure you keep up-to-date with the latest news about the network by signing up to our e-news.